 E. The Tax Authority has the power to review and, if applicable, correct the income tax calculated by the Fund in the four years following the tax filing year.
 The Fund's income tax and general sales tax returns for the years 2018 to 2023 are pending audit by the Tax Authority.
-It should be noted that in 2022 there was a partial audit of the third category of income tax.
+It should be noted that in 2022 there was a partial audit of the third category of income tax for the year 2018.